jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

                        sample_mean + critical_value * standard_error)
 ```

+* **Example:** In pharmaceutical research, scientists often want to estimate the efficacy of a new drug.
+By calculating confidence intervals for the difference in treatment effects between the new drug and a placebo, they can quantify the uncertainty around the true treatment effect and determine whether the new drug is significantly more effective than the placebo.

 ## Normal Distribution

 The **normal distribution**, also known as the Gaussian distribution or bell curve, is a continuous probability distribution that is symmetric around the mean and characterized by its mean (*µ*) and standard deviation (*σ*).
 Many natural phenomena and sample statistics follow the normal distribution, making it an important concept in statistics and data science.